-Chanel's deep desire to be an integral part of a team devoted to conservation efforts and scientific research has led her to work with sea turtles for over eight years.
+Chanel's desire to be an integral part of a team devoted to conservation efforts and scientific research has led her to work with sea turtles for over ten years.
 Her enthusiastic and ambitious attitude, combined with an inherent desire to work with endangered species has inspired her to promote awareness about these species and important environmental issues.
 Chanel has pursued this passion through working with several environmental conservation organizations, both in America and Greece.
 She earned her B.S. in Biology and minor in Chemistry with honors from the College of Mount Saint Vincent, NY, while interning at the Bronx Zoo, where she became interested in animal behavior.
 Chanel graduated from Coastal Carolina University, SC, with a master's degree in Coastal Marine and Wetland Studies.
 She conducted her research thesis on loggerhead sea turtle hatchling orientation in Kyparissia, Greece.

 Nikos' love for the sea was fostered from childhood when he would often spend hours snorkeling to observe the sea bottom and its variety of plants and animals, often freediving at forty or fifty feet to reach them.
 Later in life, while working as a computer programmer, he volunteered with the Red Cross's Rescue Team in open water lifeguarding and earned a lifesaving instructor certification.

 Since first volunteering for sea turtle conservation, Nikos has worked as a field researcher, field leader, and project coordinator for several conservation projects for over thirteen years.
 He completed a BSc in Wildlife Management at the University of Aberdeen, UK, with a dissertation research project investigating the light pollution tolerance of sea turtle hatchlings.
 He specializes in technical instrumentation for research as well as the investigation and response to violations against wildlife and the natural environment.